Matnay/fairmotion/fairmotion/readme.md

 `$ cd fairmotion` <br>
 `$ pip install -e .`

 For real time logging of the metrics including training losses of generator and discriminator, validation losses and Mean Angle Errors (MAE), you can set the `--wandb` flag to 1.
-To install `wandb`, run 'pip install wandb` command and update your project name and session info in the [training script](./training.py)
+To install `wandb`, run `pip install wandb` command and update your project name and session info in the [training script](./training.py)

 ## Dataset